-The funding process is overseen by austria wirtschaftsservice GmbH (aws) as well as Location Austria - the national film commission of Austria - a department of ABA – Invest in Austria.The aws has overall responsibility for evaluating the pre-requisites for granting economic support as well as coordinating the administrative processing of the funding.
-Location Austria is responsible for carrying out the Cultural Test stipulated by the EU as well as evaluating general and film-specific aspects of the submitted projects, in particular of service productions.
+The funding process is overseen by Austria Wirtschaftsservice GmbH (aws) as well as FILM in AUSTRIA (formerly Location Austria) - the National Film Commission of Austria - a department of ABA – Invest in Austria.The aws has overall responsibility for evaluating the pre-requisites for granting economic support as well as coordinating the administrative processing of the funding.
+FILM in AUSTRIA (formerly Location Austria) is responsible for carrying out the Cultural Test stipulated by the EU as well as evaluating general and film-specific aspects of the submitted projects, in particular of international productions.

 Funding recipients and the project to be supported by FISA are required to fulfil certain pre-defined quality criteria.
 One important pre-requisite is the Cultural Test.
 Financial support is given on the basis of the available budgetary funds in line with the “first come, first served” principle.